Pit your olives carefully or expect a hefty dentist's bill. It is simple but must be done diligently or you will suffer.

 Ten olives and the same number of pits.

 There's a laziness I'm afraid in our world that we pay dearly for.
-We are unwilling to take a few minutes to pit our own olives, crack our nuts, bake bread and wash spinach from the greengrocer or garden.
-Rather we would entrust this to a food company that will charge us an arm and a leg, and most likely spoil things in the process.
+We are unwilling to take a few minutes to pit our own olives, crack our nuts, bake bread, and chop and peel the butternut from the greengrocer or garden.
+Rather we would entrust these chores to a food company that will charge us an arm and a leg, and most likely spoil things in the process.

 Sneakily, they'll extract out the vitally important vitamins and fatty acids, which they'll sell to the pig farmer at great profit, and the lignans that prevent metastatic disease of the breast and prostate too.

 Are you also too idle to pit olives, bake your own bread and shell pecan nuts?
 Alas, you'll pay the price.
 Plan on lots of visits to the doctor and pharmacist.
 A life without medication is a beauty to behold; believe you me, it's possible.
-The pharmaceutical industry preys on our laziness and unwillingness to shell our own nuts, bake bread and pit olives; and a heap of other fast food.
+The pharmaceutical industry preys on our laziness and unwillingness to do these chores; and a heap of other fast food.

-Here, if you look carefully, you can see feta cheese, capers, garlic, lemon pulp, peppadews and olive oil.
+Here, if you look carefully, you can see feta cheese, capers, garlic, lemon pulp, a peppadew and olive oil.
 It's a rich smorgasbord of flavours fit for a king.

 Simply now use the stick blender to turn your pit olives into a paste; enjoy it on wholemeal bread and if you insist crackers.
 The latter have generally been ruined by the food manufacturing industry by extracting all the valuable nutrients from the wheat.